linckon/Deploying-Like-it-s-2005/README.md

 ## Prerequisites

-- **AWS EC2 Instance**: Ensure you have an EC2 instance running Ubuntu 22.04 with appropriate security groups allowing HTTP, HTTPS, and SSH access.
+- **AWS EC2 Instance**: Ensure you have an EC2 instance running Ubuntu 22.04 or  with appropriate security groups allowing port 22,80 and 8080.
 - **Java**: OpenJDK 17 or later.
 - **MySQL**: MySQL server installed and configured.
 - **Node.js and npm**: Required for building the Angular application.